huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   + **off**: The User-Agent blacklist/whitelist is disabled.
   + **black**: The User-Agent blacklist.
   + **white**: The User-Agent whitelist.

+* `include_empty` - (Optional, String) Specifies whether empty user agents are included.
+  A User-Agent blacklist including empty user agents indicates that requests without a user agent are rejected.
+  A User-Agent whitelist including empty user agents indicates that requests without a user agent are accepted.
+  Possible values: **true** (included) and **false** (excluded).
+  The default value is **false** for a blacklist and **true** for a whitelist.

 * `ua_list` - (Optional, List) Specifies the User-Agent blacklist or whitelist.
 This parameter is required when `type` is set to **black** or **white**.
 Up to `10` rules can be configured.
 A rule contains up to `100` characters.